Director of JD/PhD Program; Associate Professor

 psychopathy, forensic mental health assessment, testing in forensic assessment contexts, and drug policy research

-David DeMatteo, JD, PhD, is an Associate Professor of Psychology and Law, and Director of the JD/PhD Program in Law and Psychology.
+Dr. DeMatteo is an Associate Professor of Psychology and Law, and Director of the JD/PhD Program in Law and Psychology.
 His research interests include psychopathy, forensic mental health assessment, drug policy, and offender diversion.
-DeMatteo’s research has been funded by the National Institute on Drug Abuse, Pennsylvania Department of Health, Pennsylvania Commission on Crime and Delinquency, and American Psychology-Law Society.
+Dr. DeMatteo’s research has been funded by the National Institute on Drug Abuse, Pennsylvania Department of Health, Pennsylvania Commission on Crime and Delinquency, and American Psychology-Law Society.
 He teaches several graduate and undergraduate courses in the Department of Psychology, and several law courses at the School of Law.

-DeMatteo received a BA (high honors) in psychology from Rutgers University, an MA and PhD in Clinical Psychology from MCP Hahnemann University, and a JD (magna cum laude) from Villanova Law School.
+Dr. DeMatteo received a BA (high honors) in psychology from Rutgers University, an MA and PhD in Clinical Psychology from MCP Hahnemann University, and a JD (magna cum laude) from Villanova Law School.
 At Villanova Law School, he was Executive Editor of Villanova Law Review and elected to the Order of the Coif.
 He has co-authored several books and dozens of articles and book chapters on forensic psychology, psychopathy, diversion, and related areas.
-He is an Associate Editor of Law and Human Behavior, on the Editorial Boards of several journals, and a reviewer for more than 25 scientific journals.
-Dr. DeMatteo was recently Chair of the American Psychological Association’s Committee on Legal Issues (2011), and he is currently Council Representative to APA for the American Psychology-Law Society (Div.
+He is an Associate Editor of Law and Human Behavior, on the Editorial Boards of several journals, and a reviewer for numerous scientific journals.
+Dr. DeMatteo was Chair of the American Psychological Association’s Committee on Legal Issues (2011), and he is currently Council Representative to APA for the American Psychology-Law Society (Div.
 41 of APA).
-He is also a Fellow of the American Psychological Association.
+He is also a Fellow of the American Psychological Association, and he is board certified in forensic psychology by the American Board of Professional Psychology.
 He is a licensed psychologist in Pennsylvania, where he conducts forensic mental health assessments of juveniles and adults on a variety of legal issues.